 What are the treatment options for heartworm disease?

 Prevention options are available from all veterinary clinics.
 These are given once a month for the heartworm season, and work to kill off any baby heartworm before they develop into adult heartworm.
 They are available in tablets or chews taken by mouth, or liquids applied to the skin at the base of the neck.
 For London, our prevention is given from June-November.
 Each treatment works to kill off any heartworm exposure from the month before (so we are protecting from May-October) as this is the season that can have weather over 14°C consistently.
-If our clients are traveling to Florida or other southern locations in the winter, heartworm prevention is recommended year round, as their warmer weather permits heartworm to be passed all year.
+If our clients are travelling to Florida or other southern locations in the winter, heartworm prevention is recommended year round, as the warmer weather permits heartworm to be passed all year.
 If heartworm progresses from the baby heartworm stage into an adult heartworm infection, this can be treated.
 It involves a 12-month protocol of medications and strict rest to clear the adult heartworm from the body.
-Unfortunately, even with treatment, it will not be able to undo any damage created to the heart and lungs from the adult heartworm- which is why prevention options are preferred.
+Unfortunately, even with treatment, it will not be able to undo any damage created to the heart and lungs from the adult heartworm – which is why prevention options are preferred.